Therapy for Couples & Relationships - Virtually Serving Virginia, Ohio, & Kentucky

 Every relationship has its seasons.

 Sometimes you feel deeply connected, and other times you may feel stuck, disconnected, or unsure of how to move forward together.
-Whether you're in a queer relationship, straight relationship, monogamous, non-monogamous, dyad or triad — relationships are complex and take care, intention, and sometimes a little extra support.

 If you’re finding yourselves: